OSPG/godedupe/README.md

 It aims to be faster and provide a more intelligent approach for finding redundant files than old programs like fdupes.

-The version 1.1.0 is our second version.
-In this version the only supported OS will be GNU/Linux and a lot of features are mising but (at least) it is able to find duplicate files like fdupes does.
+The version 1.x.x is our first usable version.
+For now the only supported OS is GNU/Linux and some features are measing but it is able to do their job, ie: find duplicate files like fdupes does, but faster.

-With the release of version 2.0.0 its planned to be able to find files which are almost identical.
-Useful for example when one file is a modern version of other file.

 ### Version naming